What are the remote and interior angles?It's all about extending a side of the triangle

 To rephrase it, the angle 'outside the triangle' (exterior angle A) equals D + C (the sum of the remote interior angles).

-of Remote and Exterior Angles of a Triangle
+Interactive Demonstration of Remote and Exterior Angles

 The interactive program below allows you to drag the points of the triangle around.
 Notice that the sum of the remote interior angles (C and D) equal the measure of exterior angle A.

 Since X and, $$ \angle J $$ are remote interior angles in relation to the 120° angle, you can use the formula.

 $$ 120° = 45° + x \\ 120° - 45° = x \\ 75° = x. $$

 Now, since the sum of all interior angles of a triangle is 180°.
 You can solve for Y.

 $$ 75° + 45° + y = 180° \\ 120° + Y = 180° \\ Y = 60° $$